Spatial heterogeneity can explain the stable coexistence of savanna and forest in South America: Introduction

-Recently Touboul, Staver, and Levin \cite{TSS} have investigated a number of modifications of the three species system \eqref{mODE}.
+Touboul, Staver, and Levin \cite{TSS} have investigated a number of modifications of the three species system \eqref{mODE}.
 Variants of the ODE that add a fourth type called forest trees display a wide variety of behaviors including limit cycles, homoclinic, and heteroclinic orbits.
-Simulations of the spatial version of ODE systems with periodic orbits, see \cite{Wald}, suggest these systems will have stationary distributions that are patchy and with local densities oscillating when the scale of observation is smaller than what physicists call the correlation length, see Figure 4 in \cite{DL98}.
+Simulations of the spatial version of ODE systems with periodic orbits, see Figure 9 in \cite{Wald}, suggest these systems will have stationary distributions that are patchy and with local densities oscillating when the scale of observation is smaller than what physicists call the correlation length (Figure 4 in \cite{DL98}).
 Proving that this occurs is a very difficult problem.
 Here we will instead focus our attention on a two species system analyzed in \cite{TSS}.
-We have changed notation used in \cite{TSS} to make it more easily comparable to the system studied here \beq \frac{dF}{dt} = \phi_1(F) G - \phi_0(G)F \quad\hbox{where}\quad G = 1- F \eeq
+In our notation it is \beq \frac{dF}{dt} = \phi_1(F) G - \phi_0(G)F\textnormal{, where } G = 1- F . \eeq We will later argue that the results we prove hold when the system in a homogeneous enivronment exhibits bistability, so we will use a simple model with this property.
+Let $\alpha,\beta >1$ and

-In our stochastic spatial model, the state of site $x$ at time $t$ can be $\xi_t(x)=0$ (grass) or $\xi_t(x)=1$ (tree).
-In formulating our model we have two space scales: the dispersal scale $L$, which might be hundreds or thousands of feet, and the continental scale $ML$, which might be thousands of miles.
-From a biological point of view, it would be natural to have the dynamics taking place on a two-dimensional square with Dirichlet boundary conditions, i.e., the sites outside the square which correspond to oceans are vacant.
-However, points near the boundary do not have the same number of neighbors and translation invariance is lost.